depaysement-jikan/nixos-depaysement/modules/home-manager/README.md

 # Home Manager Configuration

-This directory contains the entire Home Manager configuration for the user `depaysement`.
+This directory contains the entire Home Manager configuration for a specific user.
 It's structured to be modular and easily maintainable.

 The configuration values and actual enablement of features are now centralized at the host level in `hosts/<host>/config/home-manager-config/`.
 This allows for a clean separation between module definitions and host-specific settings.